 CmdhBuffer Object

-These LWM2M Objects are specified in section 6.6.1 of this present document and are registered in OMNA as LWM2M objects.
+These LWM2M Objects are specified in clause 6.6.1 of the present document and are registered in OMNA as LWM2M objects.

 The Resource Type [cmdhPolicy] is a multi-instance Resource where each instance of the Resource shall map to an instance of the LWM2M cmdhPolicy Object.

-The context of this Resource is as follows
+The context of this Resource is as follows.